 Member in Good Standing

-4.3.1.
-Members having met all their financial obligations to the Association and who have not been otherwise suspended from active membership shall be considered to be in good standing.
+Members who have met all their financial obligations to the CBA and who have not been otherwise suspended from active membership shall be in good standing.

 Financial Liability

-4.4.1.
-The financial liability of members shall be the amount due in respect of membership fees and any other fees or services due to the Association.
+The financial liability of members shall be the amount due in respect of membership fees and any other fees or services due to the CBA.

 Rights and Privileges